Pixboost/transformimgs/README.md

 The goal is to have zero-config API that makes decisions based on the input, so you don't need to provide additional parameters like quality, output format, type of compression, etc.

-Therefore, this allows you to configure the integration once and new features, like new image formats, will work with your front end without any changes.
+Therefore, this allows you to configure the integration once.
+New features, like new image formats, will work with your front end automatically without any changes.

+To achieve that goal we should keep API to bare minimum and hide the smartness in the implementation.

 ## Features